Where to Stay in Hoi An: A Local’s Guide for First-Timers

 You can ride bicycles from here to Old Town along Cua Dai Road.
 It’s one long road right outside these hotels to downtown Hoi An.
 Here are the directions from Cua Dai Beach to Old Town on Google Maps.

 Alternatively, as I’ve said before, hiring taxis through Grab is easy, cheap, and convenient.
 The Grab app is the most useful app you’ll download for your trip.
+You can find my other suggested travel apps here.

 If you’re interested in Da Nang’s beaches, read about my favorite beaches here.
+This guide covers getting from Da Nang to Hoi An.
+Here’s my Da Nang travel guide.

 Staying in Hoi An’s Countryside